Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_fcl_stores.md

   - **Uniqueness Test:** Verify that `unique_store_id` is unique across all records.

 ## Conclusion
-The `staging_fcl_stores` model effectively cleans and standardizes raw Federated Coop store data, setting a robust foundation for downstream reporting and analytics.
+The `stg_fcl_stores` model effectively cleans and standardizes raw Federated Coop store data, setting a robust foundation for downstream reporting and analytics.
 Its transformations ensure that the data is accurate, consistent, and uniquely identifiable, supporting reliable integration into broader analytical workflows.